 Larry’s background involved operating an international oil pipeline company (he was Chairman and CEO of Willbros from 1980 through 2002) and he also owned a cattle and horse ranch in Oklahoma.
 His initial investment in Crichton Hall was because of his interest in wine but little did he know that this initial investment would lead him more seriously into the wine business.
 From “pipes to wine” upon his retirement, this is certainly one of the more interesting transitions into Napa winery ownership.

-Well regarded winemaker Brian Mox has made all their vintages (beginning in 2003).
-Brian was the first winemaker at Laird Family Estates (a very popular custom crush facility in Napa) and as a result the Darms Lane wines are currently made there (as there is no physical winery yet built at their vineyard).
+Winemaker Brian Mox made all their vintages from 2003 through 2023.
+Brian was the first winemaker at Laird Family Estates, a busy custom crush facility located just north of the city of Napa.
+The Darms Lane wines are currently made at Laird Family Estates as there is no physical winery yet built at Darms Vineyard.

 Select Wines